In this detailed article, we are going to discuss several adventure sports in Nepal.

 Before the sport can even be described, the name itself brings an idea of the craziest act man can ever indulge himself in.
 Because the audacity and the courage that takes in letting go of all the intuitions and taking that jump, simply cannot be underestimated!

 The fact that makes skydiving a better experience in Nepal than any other country is because of the height it takes you to – the height of Mt- Everest which happens to be the highest ground any man can stand on.
 Also known as “The Everest skydive”, the world’s height aerial commercial event is a free fall from 23000 ft into a space guarded by the Everest Range.

 Skydiving in Pokhara is from a height of about 11000-13000ft that gives you the best view of the Annapurna and the Machhapuchhre range.
-No prior experience is required to sky dive, All you need a desire and a strong heart to take that jump into a unknown world you have never seen despite having lived in it.
+No prior experience is required to skydive, All you need a desire and a strong heart to take that jump into an unknown world you have never seen despite having lived in it.

 6) White water Rafting

-From a fast flowing river with frequent rapids to relatively easy river with few rapids, Nepal has rivers for all level of rafters.
+From a fast-flowing river with frequent rapids to a relatively easy river with few rapids, Nepal has rivers for all levels of rafters.
 The easy rivers require no prior experience.
 But if you are attempting a challenging raft, it is preferable to have some knowledge about it.
-The rivers will takes you to some of the most exciting views of nature.
-The icing on the cake are the sandy beaches you will be spending your night in.
+The rivers will take you to some of the most exciting views of nature.
+The icing on the cake is the sandy beaches you will be spending your night in.